Laychansetha/farmer_data/README.md

 # farmer_data
-Store all summary farmer data to share to the partner
+Store all summary farmer data to share with the partner